 How can we find out about alcohol and drug trends in our schools?

 The Texas School Survey of Drug and Alcohol Use (TSS) has been conducted in Texas schools since 1988.
-The survey covers prevalence of substance use, factors affecting youth substance use, and students’ attitudes toward substance use.
+The survey covers the prevalence of substance use, factors affecting youth substance use, and students’ attitudes toward substance use.
 The Texas School Survey includes grades 7-12.
 Campus-specific results are available, as well as district-wide, regional, and statewide reports.
 The survey is implemented by the Public Policy Research Institute at Texas A&M University (PPRI).

 When is the next Texas School Survey?